With the hundreds, or even 1000's, of literacy objectives we are expected to "cover," we can easily get lost among the weeds.

 - Sight recognition (instant recognition of well-learned words).

-Yes, awareness of these domains of reading development are essential.
+Yes, awareness of these domains of reading development is essential.
 We should be covering all of these areas in our instruction as literacy teachers.

 - And, yet, what do we teach Johnny tomorrow if we realize he's 1 year behind in reading as a 1st grader?